MDU-C2/MARC-HT25/communication.md

 - ConnectionTest
     - Sends **Connection_test** to RAPID

-## PYTHON MESSAGES THAT ARE ACCEPTED
+## PYTHON MESSAGES THAT ARE HANDLED

 - ACKS
     - **Ack_succesful**